 3 ½ (out of 4)

-De Niro, in his ninth collaboration with Scorsese, is somewhat worse for wear despite his devotion, and while Pesci outshines him in general, both actors posit the greater empathy the closer they play to their real age, both because de-aging technology is aways from perfection and even when the CGI is passable the actors are more organic when they aren’t required to live in anything other than their own skin and a wee bit of makeup.
+Robert De Niro, in his ninth collaboration with Scorsese, is somewhat worse for wear despite his devotion and while Joe Pesci outshines him in general, both actors posit the greater empathy the closer they play to their real age – de-aging technology is aways from perfection and even when the CGI is passable the actors are more organic when they're not pretending to live in anything other than their own skin (and a wee bit of makeup).
 Al Pacino is the film's strongest asset as Jimmy Hoffa and, even with a legendary career founded on heralded, iconic performances (Dog Day Afternoon, The Godfather films, Scarface, etc.), he’s still an actor to be reckoned with as he ruggedly operates a classically tragic arc.

 To keep it brief...